Hangman's Graveyard: Reception

 The film has been generally well received and enjoyed expansive media coverage prior to its release.
 Featured articles appeared in the Toronto Sun and Toronto Star as well as a featured report on Global News.
 The Globe and Mail selected it as a Critic's Pick and warned audiences to "Prepare to feel goose bumps while watching this snapshot of dark Toronto history."
 The Toronto Star claimed that the "Documentary `tingles the spine' with tale of 15 men executed at jail and buried there" and selected it as part of its TV tonight: Five Worth Watching series.
 Victoria Ahearn of the Canadian Press also selected the program as recommended viewing in her weekly Tube Talk article.
 Joe Warmington of the Toronto Sun wrote that the film unearths a "fascinating piece of T.O.'s past."
-The film's premiere screening on December 6, 2009 reached an audience of nearly 200 000 people.
+The film's premiere screening on December 6, 2009, reached an audience of nearly 200 000 people.

-Awards
+Accolades

 In March 2010 Hangman's Graveyard was nominated for a CSC Award (Canadian Society of Cinematographers) in the docudrama category.
 In May 2010 the film won a Public Communications Award from the Canadian Archaeological Association.
-On August 31, 2010 Producer Daniel Thomson and Researcher Nancy Carter were nominated for a Gemini Award for Best Editorial Research.
+On August 31, 2010, Producer Daniel Thomson and Researcher Nancy Carter were nominated for a Gemini Award for Best Editorial Research.
 On October 5, 2010 Hangman's Graveyard received an Award of Excellence from Heritage Toronto at their annual awards celebration.
-When handing out the award Heritage Toronto remarked that "this well-produced documentary, which aired on History Television, told a quintessential Toronto story – with the Don Jail itself being one of the most compelling ‘characters’.
+When handing out the award Heritage Toronto remarked that "this well-produced documentary, which aired on History Television, told a quintessential Toronto story – with the Don Jail itself being one of the most compelling 'characters'.
 The film unfolded like a mystery – with a mixture of history and forensic detective work – that held their attention."
 In January 2011 Hangman's Graveyard was officially selected to screen in competition at the 2011 edition of The Archaeology Channel's International Film and Video Festival in Eugene, Oregon.